-Mary E. Phillips operates on a 4 x 4 block schedule for the most part, however, year-long courses are offered as well.
+Mary E. Phillips operates on a 4 x 4 block schedule.
 Depending on a student's schedule, students may earn 7-8 credits per year.
-With thoughtful planning, students may access courses in science, English, mathematics, social studies, art, healthful living, world languages and a host of elective courses in Career and Technical Education to complete requirements for the Future Ready Core course of study.
-At MEPHS, students must successfully complete, at least, 22 high school course credits to graduate.
-In addition to the number of credits, students must also pass and satisfy all course, credit and testing requirements.
+With thoughtful planning, students may access courses in Science, English, Mathematics, Social Studies, Art, Healthful Living, World Languages and a host of elective courses in Career and Technical Education to complete requirements for the Future Ready Core course of study.
+At MEPHS, students must successfully complete at least 22 high school course credits to graduate.
+In addition to the number of credits, students must also pass and satisfy all course, credit, and testing requirements.

-The state board of education and legislators are constantly adopting new policies related to graduation requirements.
+The state board of education regularly adopts new policies related to graduation requirements.
 MEPHS staff will continue to update students and parents of changes in graduation requirements as changes in standards are made.